platformsh/template-builder/README.md

 Let's use the previous example: you have created a new application that uses the framework Spiffy that you think would be a useful template.

 1. Create a repository under the [Platform.sh Templates organization](https://github.com/platformsh-templates/) for the template.
-Create a repository named `spiffy` and initialize it with an empty `README.md`.
+Create a repository named `spiffy`, but do not initialize it with anything.
+Then manually push a dummy `README.md` file to the `master` branch, not `main` branch, to initialize it.
 If you don't have access, ping someone on the DevRel team to create it for you.
 2. Integrations: The DevRel team will create an integration during the review process, so you don't need to worry about having one set up.
 3. Clone the [`template-builder` repository](https://github.com/platformsh/template-builder) locally.
 Create and checkout a new branch called `add-spiffy`.
 4. Each template project is in its own directory within `templates`, which corresponds to a GitHub repository with the `template-` prefix.
 Create the directories `templates/spiffy` and `templates/spiffy/files/` on the `add-spiffy` branch.